-This topic contains 0 replies, has 1 voice, and was last updated by Sannah 1 year, 4 months ago.
+- This topic has 0 replies, 1 voice, and was last updated 3 years, 8 months ago by Sannah.

 Anxiety of the collapse of respect is what preoccupies the minds of people nowadays, especially the elders.
 We are, one fears, in danger of becoming inured to disrespect.
 Examples of guttersnipery are all around: from unpleasant vulgarity (spitting and swearing) to the contempt with which a sleazy political class treats its electorate.